sebawita/tutorial-ng-add-nativescript/readme.md

 ## Intro

-As the basis of this tutorial, you will use a completed version of the Getting Started Tutorial.
+As the basis of this tutorial, you will use a completed version of the Getting Started Tutorial for Angular.

 If you don't have your version around, you can clone it from [https://github.com/sebawita/angular-getting-started/](https://github.com/sebawita/angular-getting-started/).